 First of all, you should stress that you try your best to not upset the clients.
 After that you should elaborate with a plan of action with angry or stupid customers, focusing on the following:

 - Making a sale

 - Helping the customer

-- Ensuring he will come back
+- Ensuring they will come back again

 Let’s have a look at sample answer:

 I always try my best to provide an excellent customer service.
 Staying focused, I try to spot the client’s mood and their frame of mine, and adjust my behavior accordingly.
 If the client is angry, I have a clear plan of action.
 I tell them they are right, I may repeat it more times, even if they complain about the price.
 When they calm down I explain them what we can do about their problem, or say that we can’t do anything.
 I never get angry in my job, regardless of what the patients do or say.